yukikongju/Data-Science-Machine-Learning-Ressources/README.md

 Personnally, I would suggest starting with statistical understanding and data visualization as it doesn't require as much mathematical knowledge as modelling, nor specific field knowledge to understand the business needs requires to construct a web applications.

+Let's keep in mind that a Data Scientist has to be familiar with these 4 following subfields, altought they tend to specialize in one:
+1. Data Mining
+2. Data Visualization
+3. Machine Learning
+4. Statistical Analysis

 ### What is my learning style?

 As of 2020-05-22, my learning method is somewhat arbitrary.
 I do some research on a subject, add it to one of the path, and learn it somewhere along the line.
 To be honest, I don't really have a way to determine which subject to learn next, but when I am choosing the ext subject to learn, I submerge myself completely.
 I don't really give myself a deadline, but I do keep track of my progress and fix goals periodically.
 I usually try to learn the theory first and then code.